20.11.16 | Likes | Comments|

 Come prepared.
 In order to avoid mishaps, prepare a bit for your next date.
 You wouldn’t go to class without doing your homework, would you?
 Or go to an interview without preparing first?
 If you put some effort in to prepping for your date, the results can be tremendous.
 Your date will be more engaging and fun, and your date will see your best side!

 You don’t have to dig too deep to understand someone’s relationship with their family.
 Beyond just asking the ages of your date’s siblings, try to get them to really share.
 Are they close with their parents?
 I also like to see how they discuss their family – ask what their family members are like.
 Does a smile light up their face when they tell you about their little sister?
 Or do they try to change the subject?
 You can learn a lot about a person when they speak about their family.
+You should also be aware of red flags such as your date speaking ill or showing anger towards his mother or sisters.
+If he naturally disrespects females in his close family, he clearly has anger issues with women and you should stay clear.

 This question usually relates directly to work.
 But try not to make this sound like a job interview.
 You don’t care what is on their CV.
 Learn about what they really do.
 How do they spend their time?
 Are they all work and no play?
 Do they feel passionate about what they invest their time in?
 You’re not interrogating them, but people are used to answering this question with their job title.
 Delve a little deeper.
 Do they sound motivated?
 Ambitious?
 Bored?
 Do you share the same views about how you spend your time?